cjochim/cjochim.github.io/essays/ai-ics314.md

 # Challenges & Opportunities

-I am not familiar with the other AI sources like Github Copilot or Bard to discuss the overall limitations of AI in software engineering.
+I am not familiar with the other AI sources like GitHub Copilot or Bard to discuss the overall limitations of AI in software engineering.
 However, I noticed a few minor limitations with ChatGPT.
 For example, ChatGPT does not provide references from outside sources, so sometimes I would question the credibility of each response.
 I have not encountered any major limitations or challenges with using AI throughout my ICS 314 journey.
 I believe that ChatGPT has the capability of answering any given prompt, but the answers provided may not always be what I am looking for.
 Therefore, ChatGPT is beneficial for straightforward problems but with a complex problem, the problem needs to be broken down into simpler components.

 I can’t think of specific opportunities for further integrating AI in software engineering education, but I appreciate my software engineering class embracing the use of AI.
 Because ICS 314 contains a heavy workload, utilizing AI as an assistance transforms software engineering education into a more enjoyable and manageable environment.